tigoe/SoundExamples/docs/midi.md

 There are lots of options for MIDI input personal computers, from freeware **software synths** like [SimpleSynth](http://notahat.com/simplesynth/) (MacOS) for MacOS, or the cross-platform [Sforzando](https://www.plogue.com/downloads.html#sforzando) for Windows, MacOS and Linux.
 There are also fully-featured multi-track **digital audio workstation** applications that can take MIDI data and play software synths and record analog or digital audio input at the same time, and output multi-track recordings.
 Pro Tools, Ableton Live and GarageBand for MacOS, are examples of DAW software.
 There are  also programming environments that can take MIDI input via USB or network.
 Max/MSP and Pure Data (Max' open source cousin) are examples of these.
 You can get started at any level you want, but if you're new to MIDI, than the simplest and least expensive way is probably to download a free software synth.

 Synthesizers, both the sofware kind and the hardware kind, take MIDI input and synthesize different instrument sounds using the data.
 Software synths are just applications running on a personal computer, and can be expanded to play new sounds using a file format called [SoundFonts](http://www.sfzformat.com/).
 These expand what a software synth app can do similarly to how text fonts expand what a word processor can do.
-A sountFont might give your software synth app a new piano or guitar sound, for example.
+A soundFont might give your software synth app a new piano or guitar sound, for example.

-## Three Approaches to MIDI Controllers
+## Approaches to MIDI Controllers

 There are three approaches to building MIDI controllers using Arduino covered here, depending on what kind of playback device you plan to use.

 ### MIDI USB

 If you're communicating with a software synthesizer or digital audio workstation, you'll want the [**MIDI USB examples**](midiusb.md).
 These examples make your microcontroller appear to your personal computer as a MIDI controller.
 The MIDI USB examples will work on any of the USB-native Arduino boards, like the  MKR boards, Leonardo, Micro, and Yún.
+They'll work on the Nano 33 IoT as well.
 There's no special circuit for these examples.
 You just plug your board into your personal computer, upload a MIDI USB example, and it will appear to your computer as a MIDI controller.

+### MIDI Bluetooth

+The [MIDI Bluetooth examples](midi-ble.md) will work on a Bluetooth-enabled Arduino like the MKR 1010 or the Nano 33 IoT.
+They communicate with your computer using Bluetooth LE.
+They've only been tested on MacOS.

 ### MIDI Serial